Get Inspired: How to get into Running

 Coaching and Volunteering

 Whether you have been a competitor in the past or just have a keen interest in developing talent, UKA Coaching provides all the information you need about coaching opportunities.
 You can also try Sports Coach UK for more ideas.
+If you're keen to get into volunteering, parkrun UK are always on the lookout for helpers to add to their 7000 strong army of volunteers who help coordinate the hundreds of weekly runs around the county.
 Or use your skills to help a local club - British Athletics, Volunteer Scotland ,Join In UK,Sport Wales,Sport England and Volunteer Now in Northern Ireland all have information about volunteering opportunities near you.

 Aspire to be like: Simon Lamb